-- (a) The applicant must develop a written plan for emergencies that require evacuation, relocation, shelter-in-place or lock down, resulting from a fire, blizzard, tornado or other natural disaster, or other threatening situations that may pose a health or safety hazard to a child, such as an intruder or violence at the facility.
+- (a) The applicant must develop a written plan for emergencies that require evacuation, relocation, shelter-in-place or lock downlockdown, resulting from a fire, blizzard, tornado or other natural disaster, or other threatening situations that may pose a health or safety hazard to a child, such as an intruder or violence at the facility.
 The applicant and license holder must ensure the emergency plan is carried out.
-The plan must be written on a form developed by the commissioner and must include: - procedures for an evacuation, including building evacuation routes and identification of primary and secondary exits; - 2) procedures for relocation including a designated relocation site; - 3) procedures for shelter-in-place and lockdown; - 4) procedures for notifying a child's parent of the evacuation, relocation, shelter-in-place, or lockdown, including procedures for reunification with families; - 5) accommodations for a child with a disability or a chronic medical condition; - 6) accommodations for infants and toddlers; - 7) procedures for storing a child's medically necessary medicine that facilitates easy removal during an evacuation or relocation; - 8) procedures for continuing operations in the period during and after a crisis; and - 9) procedures for communicating with local emergency management officials, law enforcement officials, or other appropriate state or local authorities. - (b) The license holder must conduct fire drills every month and tornado drills monthly from April 1 through September 30.
-Fire and tornado drills must be documented and include the date, time, number of children and staff who were present, and the start and end time of the drill.
+The plan must be written on a form developed by the commissioner and must include: - 1) procedures for an evacuation, including building evacuation routes and identification of primary and secondary exits; - 2) procedures for relocation including a designated relocation site; - 3) procedures for shelter-in-place and lockdown; - 4) procedures for notifying a child's parent of the evacuation, relocation, shelter-in-place, or lockdown, including procedures for reunification with families; - 5) accommodations for a child with a disability or a chronic medical condition; - 6) accommodations for infants and toddlers; - 7) procedures for storing a child's medically necessary medicine that facilitates easy removal during an evacuation or relocation; - 8) procedures for continuing operations in the period during and after a crisis; and - 9) procedures for communicating with local emergency management officials, law enforcement officials, or other appropriate state or local authorities. - (b) The license holder must conduct fire drills every month and tornado drills monthly from April 1 through September 30.
+Fire and tornado drills must be documented and include the date, time, number of children and staff who were present, and the drill; the start and end time of the drill; and the name of the staff person completing the documentation.
 Documentation must be maintained in the program's administrative records. - (c) The license holder must review and update the emergency plan at least once each calendar year and when changes are made to the plan.
-Documentation of the yearly review and when changes are made must be maintained in the program's administrative records. - (d) The license holder must ensure the director, program staff persons, substitutes, and unsupervised volunteers are trained on the emergency plan at orientation as specified under section 245K.09, when changes are made to the plan, and at least once each calendar year.
-Training must be documented and maintained onsite. - (e) The license holder must provide a physical or written copy of the procedures for notifying parents of an evacuation, relocation including the designated relocate site, shelter-in-place, or lockdown, including procedures for reunification with families.
-A physical or written copy of the emergency plan must be made available to parents upon request.
+Documentation of the yearly review and when changes are made must be maintained in the program's administrative records.

+- (d) The license holder must ensure the director, program staff persons, substitutes, and unsupervised volunteers are trained on the emergency plan at orientation as specified under section 245K.09, when changes are made to the plan, and at least once each calendar year.
+Training must be documented and maintained onsite. - (e) The license holder must provide a physical or written parents with a copy of the procedures for notifying parents of an evacuation, relocation including the designated relocate relocation site, shelter-in-place, or lockdown, including procedures for reunification with families.
+A physical or written copy of the full emergency plan must be made available to parents upon request. - (f) The center must have an operable on-site flashlight for use in an emergency situation.
+A cell phone may not be used to meet this requirement.

+Subd.
 Subdivision 2.
 Emergencies, accidents, incidents, and injuries.